Convergence for sums of i. i. d. random variables under sublinear expectations: Introduction

 \section{Introduction}

-Peng \cite{Peng1997,Peng2007,Peng2010} presented the concept of the sublinear expectation space to investigate the uncertainty of probability and distribution.
-We regard sublinear expectation as a natural extension of the linear expectation.
-The seminal work of Peng \cite{Peng2007,Peng2010} motivate people to establish lots of limit theorems under sublinear expectation space, which extend the corresponding interesting limit theorems in probability and statistics.
-Zhang \cite{Zhang2015,Zhang2016a,Zhang2016b} proved the exponential inequalities, Rosenthal's inequalities, Donsker's invariance principle under sublinear expectations.
-Under sublinear expectations, Wu \cite{Wu2020} obtained precise asymptotics for complete integral convergence, Xu and Zhang \cite{Xujiapan2019,Xujiapan2020} established the law of logarithm for arrays of random variables and three series theorem for independent random variables, Chen \cite{Chen2016} proved strong laws of large numbers.
-Under sublinear expectations for more limit theorems, the interested reader could refer to Gao and Xu \cite{Gao2011}, Fang et al. \cite{Fang12018}, Hu et al. \cite{Hufeng2014}, Kuczmaszewska \cite{Kuczm}, Wang and Wu \cite{Wangwenjuan2019}, Hu and Yang \cite{Huzechun2017}, Zhang \cite{Zhang2016c}, Xu and Cheng \cite{Xu2021}, Yu and Wu \cite{Yudonglin2018}, Wu and Jiang \cite{Wuqunying2018}, Ma and Wu \cite{Maxiaochen2020}, Huang and Wu \cite{Huang2019}, Zhong and Wu \cite{Zhong2017} and references therein.
+Peng \cite{Peng2007,Peng2010} first initiated the important concept of the sublinear expectation space to study the uncertainty of probability and distribution.
+The seminal works of Peng \cite{Peng2007,Peng2010} attracted people to study inequalities and limit theorems under sublinear expectation space.
+Zhang \cite{Zhang2015,Zhang2016a,Zhang2016b} obtained important inequalities including exponential inequalities, Rosenthal's inequalities, and studied Donsker's invariance principle under sublinear expectations.
+Inspired by the works of Zhang \cite{Zhang2015,Zhang2016a,Zhang2016b,Zhang2016c}, Huang and Wu \cite{Huang2019}, Zhong and Wu \cite{Zhong2017} studied some limits theorems under sublinear expectation space.
+Recently under sublinear expectations, Wu \cite{Wu2020} proved precise asymptotics for complete integral convergence, Xu and Cheng \cite{Xu2021} establish precise asymptotics in the law of iterated logarithm.
+Under sublinear expectations for more limit theorems, the interested reader could refer to Chen \cite{Chen2016}, Xu \cite{Gao2011}, Hu et al. \cite{Hufeng2014}, Hu and Yang \cite{Huzechun2017} and references therein.

-Meng et al. \cite{Meng2019} obtained convergence for sums of asymptotically almost negatively associated random variables.
-For references on complete convergence in linear expectation space, the reader could refer to Meng et al. \cite{Meng2019}, Shen and Wu \cite{Shen2014} and references therein.
-Here we obtain the equivalent conditions of complete moment convergence of the maximum for partial weighted sums of independent, identically distributed random variables under sublinear expectations, which extend the results of Meng et al. \cite{Meng2019} to those under sublinear expectations.
+Recently Meng et al. \cite{Meng2019} studied convergence for sums of asymptotically almost negatively associated random variables.
+For references on complete convergence in linear expectation space, the interested reader could refer to Meng et al. \cite{Meng2019}, Shen and Wu \cite{Shen2014} and references therein.
+The work of Meng et al. \cite{Meng2019} motivate us to wonder whether or not the equivalent conditions of complete moment convergence of the maximum for partial weighted sums of independent, identically distributed random variables under sublinear expectations hold.
+Here we get that the equivalent conditions of complete moment convergence of the maximum for partial weighted sums of independent, identically distributed random variables hold under sublinear expectations, which complement the results of Meng et al. \cite{Meng2019} to those under sublinear expectations.